kkanshul/End-to-End-Localization-and-Ranking-for-Relative-Attributes/README.md

 ## Dataset and Pre-Trained Models
 1. Download ECCV_2016 folder from https://drive.google.com/open?id=0B9fXH9R3A3pYSUFpbllLZkZZd0E .
 It contains training and test data for LFW-10 dataset as well as pre-trained models.
 2. Copy the `faces_train` and `faces_test` inside `train_test_data` folder.
 Training and test data are in `hdf5` format.
 It contains image pairs (`data` and `datap`) and label indicating whether they have equal attribute strength or `data` has higher strength.
 The images are mean subtracted and in BGR format.
-3. Copy the 'models_localization' and `models_combined` in the `learned_model` folder. `models_localization` contains the version of network with just STN with no global image.
-This model is better for localizing attributes. 'models_combined' contained the version of network with both STN and global image.
+3. Copy the `models_localization` and `models_combined` in the `learned_model` folder. `models_localization` contains the version of network with just STN with no global image.
+This model is better for localizing attributes. `models_combined` contained the version of network with both STN and global image.
 This version is better for ranking.

 ## Testing Pre-Trained Models
 Models can be tested using `attribute_localization_ranking_testing.lua` code.
 You can specify only STN (1) and combined model (2) with `modeltype` argument.